With strike deal, Garcetti looks again toward 2020 run

 - 9 brains, 3 hearts: Some wild facts about octopuses

-Garcetti, who helped broker the deal, suspended consideration of a 2020 candidacy with teachers on the picket lines.
+Garcetti suspended consideration of a 2020 candidacy with teachers on the picket lines, but indicated Wednesday a decision was not far off.
+“Stay tuned,” he said.

+Garcetti said the resolution of a strike that once seemed insoluble — along with improvements for teachers and students — “shows what kind of leadership we have here. … Accomplishing things is always better than dividing one another.”

+Political scientist Jack Pitney said the end of the walkout will free up time Garcetti needs to make a 2020 decision, though it’s unlikely to add much luster to his resume.
+Outside of Southern California “not many people are paying attention,” said Pitney, who teaches at Claremont McKenna College.